I press toward the goal for the prize of the upward call of God in Christ Jesus.~Philippians 3:14 NKJV

 Charlene didn’t wait for an answer.
-She pushed a bag of popcorn into my sugar-coated hand, scooting us towards the roller coaster.
+She pushed a bag of popcorn into my sugar-coated hand and scooted us toward the roller coaster.
 Seconds later, I found myself crushing the bag as we boarded Steeplechase.
-We followed this by riding the log flume, which dropped a watery twenty-feet at its peak.
-As clashing metal wheels squealed to a stop, I could hear them because I’d finally stopped screaming.
+We followed this by riding the log flume, which dropped a watery twenty feet at its peak.
+I could hear the clashing metal wheels squeal to a stop because I’d finally stopped screaming.

 “Let’s go again!”
 Charlene said.

 I dug my heels into the dust and refused to be dragged back onto either ride.